 IInternet:Your child will use the Internet to conduct research this year and participate in learning activities.
 In order to do this, we must have your permission.
 The teacher will guide all Internet searches.

 JJournals:Your child will write in a journal throughout the school year.
 Sometimes this will be an arrival activity other times this may be a reflection activity.

 KKindness:Students will demonstrate kindness and respect each day.
 Remember the Golden Rule!
 Treat others as you wish to be treated!
 J

 MMonday: Students will need to bring signed planners and homework folders to school each Monday.

-NNewsletters:A newsletter will be sent home every Monday to keep parents informed of the learning activities & content, upcoming events, and student achievements.
+NNewsletters:A newsletter will be sent home occasionally to keep parents informed of the learning activities & content, upcoming events, and student achievements.

 OOrganization:Good organization is important to your child’s success!
 Help your child periodically clean out folders and his/her backpack.